-The Department of Microbiology offers several scholarships for outstanding undergraduate students.
+The Microbiology program offers several scholarships for outstanding undergraduate students.
 They include: the Maurice Ogur Memorial Prize, in honor of our former Department Chair; the Microbiology Alumni Scholarship and the Student Leadership Award, both funded by donations from former students; and the Faculty Scholarship in Microbiology, funded primarily through faculty donations.
-The application deadline for these scholarships is February 18, 2019.
+The application deadline for these scholarships is January 29, 2021.

 Faculty Scholarship in Microbiology